pepper-craft/geo-calculation-toolkit-api-docs/detail/closest-point-on-a-line-from-a-coordinate.md

 ![closest-point-on-a-line-from-a-coordinate](./img/closest-point-on-a-line-from-a-coordinate.png)

-This image illustrates how the API determines the closest point on a line segment from a given geographic coordinate, and calculates the shortest surface distance between them.
+This image illustrates how the API calculates the closest point on a single line segment from a given coordinate.

-The line segment, labeled as C, is defined by two geographic endpoints.
+- Coordinates (e.g., points A, B) are input locations

-- Point A is closest to point D, which lies at one end of line C.
+- A single line segment (labeled C) connects two endpoints
-- Point B is closest to point E, located along the segment.
+- The API identifies the point on the segment that is closest to the input coordinate
-- The API finds the point on line C that is geographically closest to the input coordinate.
+- That closest point (e.g., D or E) is marked on the segment

-This API takes a coordinate and a line segment (C) defined by two geographic points as input, and returns the coordinate on the segment that is closest to the input point.
+The API returns the geographic coordinate (such as point D or E) that lies on the line segment (C) and is closest to the input coordinate.

 ---